 What to do if you are selling to a customer in another EU State

 If you sell to a VAT Registered customer in another EU state, you do not have to charge VAT if certain conditions are met.

 Verify that your Intra EU EU Customer is VAT Registered

-An intra EU sale is a sale from one EU country to a customer in another EU Country so its within the EU.
+An intra EU sale is a sale from one EU country to a customer in another EU country so it is within the EU.

-To do that you go to a website and enter the customers VAT number.
-The website is this one http://ec.europa.eu/taxation_customs/vies/.
+To do that you go to a website and enter the customers’ VAT number.
+Click here to visit the website: http://ec.europa.eu/taxation_customs/vies/.

 You enter the customer VAT number and country and your own VAT number and country.

 You will receive a message to let you know if the customer’s VAT number is valid or not.
 If it is valid, the message will include a reference number which you should keep as proof that you performed the check.

 Once you have confirmed that the customer’s VAT number is valid, you can apply zero rate VAT to the customer.

 There are some conditions for this to be applied correctly.